aulb/notes/linked-list/README.md

 From now on: Use Python3!
 3.8+
 Priority queue is useful.
 Remember the usual pattern (priority, item).
 Learn about how the insert works.
 Learn about heaps.
 Insert in heaps, heapify method.

+# Odd Even Linked List
+You can also work with two linked list at the same time you know!
+Odd and even together.